tesseract-ocr/tessdoc/Home.md

 ## Windows

-An unofficial installer for windows for Tesseract 3.05-dev and Tesseract 4.00-dev is available from [Tesseract at UB Mannheim](https://github.com/UB-Mannheim/tesseract/wiki).
-This includes the training tools.
+Installer for Windows for Tesseract 3.05-01 and Tesseract 4.00-beta are available from [Tesseract at UB Mannheim](https://github.com/UB-Mannheim/tesseract/wiki).
+These include the training tools.
+Both 32-bit and 64-bit installers are available.

-An installer for the old version 3.02 is available for Windows from our [download](Downloads) page.
+An installer for the **OLD version 3.02** is available for Windows from our [download](Downloads) page.
 This includes the English training data.
 If you want to use another language, [download the appropriate training data]( https://github.com/tesseract-ocr/tesseract/wiki/Data-Files), unpack it using [7-zip](http://www.7-zip.org), and copy the .traineddata file into the 'tessdata' directory, probably `C:\Program Files\Tesseract-OCR\tessdata`.

 To access tesseract-OCR from any location you may have to add the directory where the tesseract-OCR binaries are located to the Path variables, probably `C:\Program Files\Tesseract-OCR`.

+## Cygwin

+Released version >= 3.02 of tesseract-ocr [are part of ](https://mirrors.kernel.org/sourceware/cygwin/x86_64/release/tesseract-ocr/) 64bit [Cygwin](https://www.cygwin.com/)

+The latest version available seems to be 3.05.01.
+Please see [announcement](https://cygwin.com/ml/cygwin-announce/2017-06/msg00009.html).

 ## MSYS2